Grimgar of Fantasy and Ash: Anime

 An anime television series was written and directed by Ryosuke Nakamura and produced by A-1 Pictures.
 Mieko Hosoi acted as character designer.
 Both the opening theme song, "Knew day", and the ending theme, "Harvest", were performed by (K)NoW_NAME.
 The series was broadcast on AT-X, Tokyo MX, Nippon BS Broadcasting, and the Asahi Broadcasting Corporation from 11 January 2016 (Note: The broadcast date is listed as 10 January 2016 at 24:30, which is 11 January 2016 at 00:30 (12:30 a.m.).) to 28 March 2016.
 Funimation acquired the rights to simulcast the series with an English dub in North America.
 The anime is listed with 6 Blu-ray and DVD volumes containing 2 episodes each, having a total of 12 episodes.
-Anime Limited will release the series in the UK.
+Anime Limited released the series in the UK.
+The series was removed from Crunchyroll on July 23, 2026.

 A 10-minute original video animation numbered "episode 2.5" was bundled with the first Blu-ray and DVD volume of the anime, which was released on 16 March 2016.
 Toho streamed a promotional video for the OVA on 5 February 2016.